wags69a/APIResponseTimeCheck/README.md

 5) Edit the script to open and then print out a text file with your findings.
 6) Run the script.
 7) The script will pop open a notepad text file when completed.

+#Example Output
+This API Ended at: 2021-08-30 09:37:47.548763

+No information is found for this Employee ID:  XXXXX 200
+We are looking at the time below, it will be flagged if over 5 seconds

+7.354588

+THIS IS NOT IN SPECS